vrandall66/front-end-submissions-public/1806/mod-2/game-time/nick.md

 ### Functional Expectations

-* 3 - Application is fully playable without crashes or bugs
+* 4 - Application is fully playable and exceeds the expectations set by instructors

+* GH-pages deploy

 ### User Interface